sorentwo/soren-website/_drafts/self-healing-deployment.md

 ---

 Every process that is available when a server boots was brought up by the init system (or systems).
-That's all the init system does, that's what it is good at.
+That is all the init system does, just what it is good at.
-It's certainly better at managing processes than an ad-hoc Capistrano or Mina script is.
-Each production server should only have one job, be it running a load balancer, serving up pages or working as a database.
-That isn't always the case, staging servers are a notable exemption, but it is an easily achievable goal.
+It's certainly better at managing processes than an ad-hoc deployment script is.

+Each production server should only have one job, be it running a load balancer, serving up static pages or working as a database.
+Realistically that isn't always the case, staging servers are a notable exemption, but it is an attainable goal.
 Every component in the stack should rely on the init system to maintain a steady state.
 Chances are the load balancer, reverse proxy cache, NoSQL server, SQL server or configuration registry is already being managed by an init system.
 The application should too.

 ## Service Configurations

-This post assumes you are deploying on Ubuntu, though the same principles apply to *nearly* any other \*nix system.
+This post assumes you are deploying to Ubuntu, though the same principles apply to *nearly* any other \*nix system.
 The current service management system for Ubuntu is [Upstart][upstart], though it is being phased out in favor of the [controversial][boycott] RedHat driven [systemd][systemd].
 Regardless, Upstart